 Tanwax Lake is about 45 minutes south of Tacoma and less than an hour east of Olympia.

 Tanwax is only about 12 minutes north of Eatonville and among a fairly tight grouping of lakes that have lots of trout and warmwater fishing.
-Other good fishing lakes in this area to consider include Clear Lake, Kapowsin Lake, Ohop Lake, Rapjohn Lake and Silver Lake.
+Other good fishing lakes in this area to consider include Clear Lake, Lake Kapowsin, Ohop Lake, Rapjohn Lake and Silver Lake.